 A Title Sponsor is the main sponsor, the most important one.
 This sponsor gives the team its name and colours (e.g. Monster Energy Yamaha Team or Repsol Honda Team) and, as is obvious, it is the one enjoying the greatest visibility.

-The title sponsor has the privilege of filling most of the space on the fairing – between 60% and 70% of the square centimetres available (motor bikes are one of many applications, including football jerseys and other team sports, and generally any other medium used by the different sports disciplines).
+This kind of sponsor has the privilege of filling most of the space on the fairing – between 60% and 70% of the square centimeters available (motor bikes are one of many applications, including football jerseys and other team sports, and generally any other medium used by the different sports disciplines).

 The percentages above are also valid for all other supports used by the team: clothing, hospitality facilities, means of transport, letterhead, overalls, website, and so on and so forth.

 In addition to higher visibility, the Title Sponsor also acquires a larger number of rights or, in any case, more extensive rights than any other partner.
-For instance, Titles Sponsors have more hospitality tickets than other partners, the rider/driver will be available for them or team staff will be attending their events on more occasions, in addition to having a larger number of merchandising items and gadgets to give out, and so on and so forth.
+For instance, Titles Sponsors have more hospitality tickets than other partners, the rider/driver will be available for them or team staff will be attending their events on more occasions, they will have more days of use of the show car/bike for their trade shows in addition to having a larger number of merchandising items and gadgets to give out, and so on and so forth.

 The team, on its turn, has the key role of providing for a fair balance among invested budget, official name and benefits included in the packages.